See Frequently Asked Questions Below.

 Unfortunately we are only able to provide this service on the dates listed

 We have been training dogs to avoid snakes for over 20 years.
 Our snake wrangler and partner is Julian Weslow from Trinity Texas, a renowned expert in snake avoidance training.
 Julian brings diamondback rattlesnakes up from Texas for this course.
-The next course will be June 3rd and 4th at the Bass Pro Shops in Denver, 7970 Northfield Blvd ( I 70 & Quebec St ) on the west side.
-This a great chance to prepare your dog for dangerous snake encounters!
-We will be educating all dog breeds starting at 7:30 am until 1:00 pm each day.
-The course takes about 5 minutes and you do not need to be there at 7:30 am.
-Pre-registered dogs WILL have priority on a first come, first serve basis.
-Walk-ins are welcome.
-We charge $65 per dog.
+The next course will be held at the International Sportsman's Exposition January 11th - 14th .
+This a great chance to prepare your dog for dangerous snake encounters before spring!
+We will be educating all dog breeds at registered appointment times.
+We charge a show special of $40 per dog.
 Please forward or share this information with anyone who might be interested in making their dog snake smart.